ricardodpcosta/CFDLab/README.md

 # CFD-BenchLab

-**A curated collection of benchmarking test cases with analytical solutions for the design, testing, comparison, and verification of numerical schemes.**
+___A curated collection of benchmarking test cases with analytical solutions for the design, testing, and verification of numerical codes.___

 ---

 ## Overview

-CFD-BenchLab is a repository dedicated to providing rigorous test cases for verification and benchmarking of numerical schemes in computational fluid dynamics (CFD).
+CFD-BenchLab is a repository dedicated to providing rigorous, well-documented test cases for verification and benchmarking of numerical schemes in computational fluid dynamics (CFD).
 Each case includes analytical solutions, source terms, boundary conditions, and meshes.
-Scripts and tools are also provided when necessary to facilitate the reproducibility of results and the manipulation of the test cases.
+Scripts and tools are also supplied to facilitate the reproducibility and the manipulation of the test cases.

-This open laboratory aims to be a valuable resource for researchers, engineers, and students developing, testing, and comparing numerical schemes for fluid flow simulations.
+_This open laboratory aims to be a valuable resource for researchers, engineers, and students developing, testing, and verifying numerical codes for heat transfer and fluid flow simulations._

 ---